parthdmaniar/coronavirus-covid-19-SARS-CoV-2-IoCs/README.md

 APT36 has been known to use this pandemic to target.
 These have been include in the list.

-DO NOT CLICK  ON ANY URLs or VISIT IP Addresses, their current state is unknown and I have NOT masked the URLs.
+DO NOT CLICK  ON ANY URLs or VISIT IP Addresses, their current state is unknown and I have NOT masked (defaneg) all the URLs.

 ** WHO has a WhatApp group for up-to-date information: http://bit.ly/who-covid19-whatsapp.
 Send a "hi" message to get started. **